 Dr. Self provides executive leadership for clinical and organizational ethics, mission integration, diversity and spiritual care for Covenant Health.
 He is co-facilitator of the Covenant Health Leadership Program, helping develop leaders in values-based decision-making and moral reflection.
 Gordon was a member of the Core Team commissioned by the Catholic Health Alliance of Canada to develop the new edition of the Health Ethics Guide, the foundational ethics resource used by Catholic healthcare organizations in Canada, including Covenant Health.
 A former chaplain at St. Boniface General Hospital in Winnipeg, Gordon pursued a fellowship in mission and ethics with Trinity Health in Michigan.
 He holds a doctorate in organizational ethics with a focus on discernment and decision-making.
 His column, Ethics Made Real, appears monthly in Western Catholic Reporter and is also available on the Covenant Health website.

-Vice President Operations, Acute Care, Misericordia Community Hospital
+Senior Operating Officer, Acute Services, Misericordia Community Hospital

 Jan graduated from the Royal Alexandra School of Nursing and holds a Bachelors of Science Degree in Nursing.
 She has held a number of leadership roles in health care during her 30 plus years career as a registered nurse, educator and health care administrator.
 Over the past four years, Jan has led the Misericordia Community Hospital as Site Administrator.
 She brings a wealth of clinical and operational experience to her current role, having served as Acting Vice-President, Acting Associate Vice-President and Manager of Intensive Care/Cardiac Care at the Misericordia Community Hospital over a nine year period.
 A consummate educator and team builder, Jan is committed to using her strong strategic planning, problem-solving and mentorship skills to provide quality, compassionate care and be of greater service to the community.
 Jan is a strong believer of continuous learning and is currently a member of the American College of Healthcare Executives.